-bond for land
+Search Results for: bond for land

 bond-land n. 幼子继承的公簿地产 在苏塞克斯〔Sussex〕的一些地区,这种幼子继承的公簿地产与长子继承的公簿地产〔soke-land〕相区别,但在一些领地,保有人若既可领有bond-land,也可领有soke-land,则这两种土地依各自当初被授予时确定的继承方式继承。如果两种土地是同时被授予的,则作为soke-land以长子继承方式继承下去。